-- 1. The employee identification numbers, personal telephone numbers, home address, and driver's license number, and vehicle license plate of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
-"Employee identification numbers," "personal telephone numbers," "home addresses," "driver's license numbers," and "vehicle license plate numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
-The date and place of of birth and physical description of the party mentioned in the Responsive Document is being redacted because it is exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
-Section 7(1)(c) goes on to say that, "'Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
+- 1. The employee identification numbers, passwords, personal telephone number, home address, driver's license number, and vehicle license plate number of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
+"Employee identification numbers," "passwords," "personal telephone numbers," "home addresses," "driver's license numbers," and "vehicle license plate numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
+The date of birth and physical description of the party mentioned in the Responsive Document is being redacted because it is exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
+Section 7(1)(c) goes on to say that, "Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
 It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA.

-Mr. Thomas Heebner 15-FOIA-148 Police Report #15-031952 Page 2 of 2
+Ms. Sherron Reed-Murphy 15-FOIA-159 Police Report #15-36761 Page 2 of 2